sybrew/the-seo-framework/readme.txt

 		* The settings handler has been slightly refactored to improve performance.
 		* Shortlinks now support search.
 		* Shortlinks now output shorter date-archive links.
+		* New Google ListItem requirements have been put in place for the breadcrumbs.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).